tyaga/sfVkontaktePlugin/README.md

 1. Rewrite getPhoto and all around it.
 2. Move FriendReference model to the actAs behaviour.
 3. Make post to wall work with a number of walls.
+4. Rewrite common.js file to clear and proper view - I need help to do it, because I'm not a specialist in JS, actually.